ludanortmun/itesm-mna-barred-galaxies/README.md

 bargal-preprocess data/dataset.csv data/images -o data/preprocessed
 ````

-This command also skip and top parameters to limit the number of images to be preprocessed.
+This command also has skip and top parameters to limit the number of images to be preprocessed.

 ```bash
 bargal-preprocess data/dataset.csv data/images -o data/preprocessed --skip 10 --top 10